boywithkeyboard-archive/cachu/readme.md

 import Cachu from 'cachu'

 const cache = new Cachu({
-  maxAmount: 99, // cache can contain up to 99 items
+  maxAmount: 99, // cache can contain up to 99 records
-  maxAge: 60 // keep items for up to a minute
+  maxAge: 60 // keep records for up to a minute
 })

 (async () => {